karthiktadepalli1/choice-mechanism-tester/README.md

 ## Voting
 Many voting mechanisms require voters to provide a ranking of their preferences.
 Social choice theory focuses on which of these mechanisms can yield the best outcomes.
 Here I use computational methods to explore some voting mechanisms and some definitions of "best outcomes" to see whether a particular voting mechanism robustly provides a given "best outcome".

+I implement various voting mechanisms that take in relevant parameters (eg. number of voters) in mechs.py.
+Each one is described by a docstring.
+I also implement various tests that take in mechanisms and determine whether they meet important criteria, in checker.py.
+Finally, main.py allows the user to sandbox and test different mechanisms on different criteria, using different parameters.

 ### Performance guarantees
 Let's define the outcomes we want any voting mechanism to have as *performance guarantees*.
 We want to test the robustness of such performance guarantees to changes in a) the number of voters, b) the number of candidates.

 **Performance guarantee 1 (G1):** For n voters and m candidates, the winning candidate should be ranked k or worse by no more than j candidates.